kwgt/wavspa/README.md

   <dt>-W, --output-width=SIZE</dt>
   <dd>specify the hight of output PNG (by number of pixels).</dd>

+  <dt>-w, --window-function=FUNCTION</dt>
+  <dd>specify name of windows function for short time FFT. you can specify one of "RECTANGULAR", "HAMMING", "HANN", "BLACKMAN", "BLACKMAN\_NUTTALL", "FLAT\_TOP". </dd>

   <dt>-r, --frequency-range=LO,HI</dt>
   <dd>specify the frequency band show on the output PNG (upper limit to "HI", and lower limit to "LO").<dd>

+  <dt>--floor-gain=DB</dt>
+  <dd>specify the upper limit value of the gain to be displayed. values exceeding this number are displayed as saturated. effective only for amplitude mode.</dd>

+  <dt>--ceil-gain=DB</dt>
+  <dd>specify the lower limit value of the gain to be displayed. values less than this number will be masked. effective only for amplitude mode.</dd>

   <dt>-g, --frequency-grid=BASIS,STEP</dt>
   <dd>specify frequency grid settings. basis frequency to "BASIS" and step value to "STEP".
 "STEP" is evaluated as a ratio for neighbor grid when the scale mode is LOGSCALE, and as a difference for neighbor grid when LINEARSCALE.</dd>